MichaelGelo/GRP2_DeepDive__CUDA/README.md

 | **CUDA (Atomic Operations)** | 63.63 | 30    | 268435456  |

 ## Analysis
-The CUDA implementation with atomic operations is significantly faster than the raw C implementation, attaining a speedup from 11720.4 ms to 63.63 ms due to the GPU's ability to handle parallel tasks efficiently.
-Atomic operations manage efficient simultaneous updates, Unified memory eliminates pesky data transfers.
-Prefetching optimizes data access by loading needed memory in advance, and memory advising helps optimize placement for faster execution.
+The CUDA implementation with atomic operations is much faster than the raw C, attaining a speedup from 11720.4 ms to 63.63 ms this is because the GPU's strong suit is handling parallel tasks.
+Atomic operations handle efficient simultaneous updates, Unified memory eliminates pesky data transfers.
+Prefetching improves data access by preparing necessary memory beforehand, and memory advising assists in placement optimization for quicker execution.

 ---
 ### **vi.)
 Discussion**

-We had an "Aha!" moment when we saw how CUDA's atomic operations and memory management strategies significantly improved its performance compared to the raw C implementation.
-By utilizing atomic operations, it handled simultaneous updates to shared memory without race conditions.
-Additionally, Unified Memory, Memory Prefetching, and Memory Advising were used, contributing to the CUDA program's reduced execution time.
+We had an "Aha!" moment when we saw how CUDA's atomic operations and memory management techniques  improved its performance compared to the raw C implementation.
+With the use atomic operations, it handled simultaneous updates to shared memory without race conditions.
+Unified Memory, Memory Prefetching, and Memory Advising were used, contributing to the CUDA program's reduced execution time.

-We learned that smart memory handling plays a huge role in speeding up execution.
-While atomic operations helped, efficient data movement was just as important in making CUDA much faster for large-scale tasks.
+We learned that memory handling is very useful in speeding up execution.
+While atomic operations helped, efficient data movement which is also important in making the CUDA implementation much faster especially in larger data sets.